Jassem Koleilat

-Jassem Koleilat (جاسم قليلات; born 30 July 1999) is a Czech footballer who plays as a goalkeeper for Forge FC.
+Jassem Koleilat (born 30 July 1999) is a Czech professional footballer who plays as a goalkeeper for USL Championship club Birmingham Legion FC.

 Early life

-Koleilat was born in Prague, Czech Republic and moved to Dubai, United Arab Emirates when he was two months old.
+Koleilat was born in Prague, Czech Republic to a Czech-Lebanese father, Aziz, and a Lebanese mother.
+They met in Lebanon, before moving to Montreal, Canada for six years, where his father attended McGill University.
+When he was two months old, Koleilat and his family relocated to Dubai, United Arab Emirates.
 In Dubai, he trained with the Ultimate Goalkeeper Academy.

 In June 2016, he joined the youth system of French club Stade Lavallois.
+While part of the Laval academy, he made senior appearances for the club's reserve side, Stade Lavallois II, in the Championnat National 3 during the 2017–18 season.

-In 2018, he joined the youth system of Czech club AC Sparta Prague.
+In 2018, he moved to the youth system of Czech club Sparta Prague.

 College career

-In 2019, he began attending Iowa Western Community College, where he played for the men's soccer team in the NJCAA.
-At the end of the season, he earned Second Team Academic honours and also earned Second Team All-Region honours.
+In 2019, Koleilat enrolled at Iowa Western Community College and played for the men's soccer team in the NJCAA.
+At the end of the season, he earned Second Team Academic honours and Second Team All-Region honours.

-In 2021, he transferred to the University of New Hampshire to play for the men's soccer team in the NCAA.
-On 26 August 2021, he made his NCAA debut in a shutout victory over the Boston University Terriers.
-In September 2021, he was named the school's Student-Athlete of the Week.
-In November 2021, he was named the America East Conference Defensive Player of the Week.
-At the end of his first season with New Hampshire, he was named to the America East All-Conference Second Team and the All-Northeast Region First Team.
-Ahead of the 2022 season, he was named to the MAC Hermann Trophy Watch List.
-In October 2022, he was again named the America East Defensive Player of the Week.
-At the end of the 2022 season, he was again named to the All-Northeast Region First Team and the All-America East Second Team.
-He was also awarded the team's Most Dedicated Player Award.
+In 2021, he transferred to the University of New Hampshire to play NCAA Division I soccer.
+He made his NCAA debut on 26 August 2021 in a shutout victory over the Boston University Terriers.
+In September 2021, he was named the school's Student-Athlete of the Week, and in November he earned America East Conference Defensive Player of the Week honours.
+He was named to the America East All-Conference Second Team and the All-Northeast Region First Team at the conclusion of the season.

+Ahead of the 2022 campaign, Koleilat was named to the MAC Hermann Trophy Watch List.
+In October 2022, he again received America East Defensive Player of the Week honours.
+After the season, he was named to the All-Northeast Region First Team and the All-America East Second Team for the second consecutive year.
+He also received the team's Most Dedicated Player Award.

 Club career

-In 2017, he began playing with Stade Lavallois II at the senior level in the Championnat National 3.
+Early career

-In 2022, he played with the Seacoast United Phantoms in USL League Two.
+In 2022, Koleilat played for the Seacoast United Phantoms in USL League Two.

-At the 2023 MLS SuperDraft, Koleilat was selected in the second round (58th overall) by Los Angeles FC.
-For the 2023 season, he signed with the second team, Los Angeles FC 2 in MLS Next Pro.
+At the 2023 MLS SuperDraft, he was selected in the second round (58th overall) by Los Angeles FC.
+For the 2023 season, he signed with the club's MLS Next Pro affiliate, Los Angeles FC 2.